dhlee1013/MANNER/README.md

 conda activate MANNER
 ```

 > GPU acceleration is strongly recommended.
 CUDA 11.3 and a compatible NVIDIA driver (≥ 450.80) are required.
+For a complete list of dependencies, see MANNER_environment_full.yml.

 ### External Dependencies (HistoSweep and iStar)
 MANNER relies on two external tools for histology image processing and feature extraction: